 Hershey, Pennsylvania is one of those places that reminds me of childhood every time I get close.
-While the chocolate smell as you drive into Hershey isn’t quite as strong as I remember, the Hershey’s Kisses lining Chocolate Avenue bring back the excitement of going to Hersheypark every time.
-While the main draw for weekend in Hershey with kids is almost always Hersheypark, which shouldn’t be missed, America’s chocolate town offers so much more.
+Now that I live a little further away, it’s quickly become one of my favorite weekend trips from Pittsburgh.
+The chocolate smell as you drive into Hershey isn’t quite as strong, but the Hershey’s Kisses lining Chocolate Avenue bring back the excitement of going to Hersheypark every time.
+While the main draw for a weekend in Hershey, PA with kids is almost always Hersheypark, Chocolate Town USA offers so much more.

-Keep reading for our family-friendly guide to the sweetest family weekend getaway in Hershey!
+Keep reading for our family-friendly guide to the sweetest weekend getaway in Hershey, PA!

 Toddling Traveler is an Amazon Affiliate and also participates in other affiliate programs.
-That means we may earn a small commission for items purchased through our links at no charge to you.
+That means we may earn a commission for qualifying purchase through our links, at no charge to you.

-Itinerary for a Long Weekend in Hershey with Kids
+Itinerary for a Long Weekend in Hershey, PA with Kids

 We arrived in Hershey from Pittsburgh late on a Thursday night so we could start our day on Friday early to explore.
-Below is our itinerary for a 3-day weekend in Hershey.
+Below is our Hersheypark 3-day itinerary.

 - Day 1 in Hershey